#include <auto_wsv.h>

 Radiation entering the atmosphere at the top of the atmosphere, typically cosmic background radiation.

-This variable is most easily set by the function *y_spaceStd*.
+This variable is most easily

 Definition at line 465 of file auto_wsv.h.